xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Web/readme.md

 ### Node JS Exploit
 https://wiremask.eu/writeups/reverse-shell-on-a-nodejs-application/

-> To learning more about Node JS navigate to https://www.youtube.com/watch?v=W6NZfCO5SIk, thanks to frostb1te for providing me the link.
+> To learn more about Node JS navigate to https://www.youtube.com/watch?v=W6NZfCO5SIk, thanks to frostb1te for providing the link.

 ### IFS Technique to replace spaces
 ```